gustavoh430/Jenkins_Integration/README.md

 docker build -t jenkins-docker .
 ```

-Before running, let's create a network in docker.
-This will be usefull to make our jenkins and sonar communicate with each other.
+Before running, let's create a docker network.
+This will be usefull to make jenkins and sonar communicate with each other.

 ```code
  docker network create jenkins_net